NFL Week 1 no-shows: Suspended players for opener (and beyond)

 There will be several big names sitting out Week 1 not because of injury but because of suspensions handed down by the league.
-A lot happens during a long NFL offseason so here's a reminder of who you won't see in Week 1 and how that player's absence might affect his team.
+A lot happens during a long NFL offseason, so here's a reminder of who you won't see in Week 1 and how that player's absence might affect his team.

 Baltimore Ravens